williamkalin/maigoAPI/README.md

 # maigoAPI

-This is the API for the webshop MAIGO which I've made for fun and can be found here:[maigo](https://github.com/williamkalin/maigo)
+This is the API for the webshop MAIGO which I've made for fun and can be found here:[ maigo](https://github.com/williamkalin/maigo)

 ## Built With